Look deep into DNA

 Click the column and change the Label to seq.

-Finally, click Save to complete the construction of a new, version-controlled dataset.
+Finally, click Use in new experiment to complete the construction of a new, version-controlled dataset.

 Replicate the authors' model